zoolacode/zoola-academy-homework/js/chat_app_demo/README.md

 ### `GET /api/users/:userId/chats`

-Get all chats where the user is a member.g
+Get all chats where the user is a member.